 Welcome to the Historpedia web site.
-It is a production of students enrolled in PsTL 1251, Global History and Culture, at the University of Minnesota-Twin Cities.
-Much like Wikipedia, it is a source for scholarship contributed by others.
-Each student in the class selects a history topic of personal importance and creates an entry that explores it in more detail.
-Students are encouraged to use online resources for completion of the entry along with traditional print sources.
-While these entries do not necessarily follow the exact format of Wikipedia, the intent is the same.
-The entries are designed for reading by average citizens, not academics.
+It is a production of students enrolled my Global History and Culture course at the University of Minnesota-Twin Cities.
+Much like Wikipedia, Historpedia is a source for scholarship contributed by others.
+Each student in the class selected a history topic of personal importance and created an entry that explored it in more detail.
+Students were encouraged to use online resources for completion of the entry along with traditional print sources.
+While these entries did not follow the exact format of Wikipedia, the intent was the same.
+The entries were designed for reading by average citizens, not academics.

 History is more than people, places, and events.
 A common approach to history a few decades ago was to focus heavily on the importance of politics and the role of significant individuals as the catalysts for change.
 While both are important forces, history unfolds through a more complex process.
-In Global History and Culture course the instructor and students explore the impact of nine forces at work within the world during our past, present, and influencing the future.
+In the Global History and Culture course. the instructor and students explord the impact of nine history forces at work within the world during our past, present, and influencing the future.
 Understanding these forces makes sense of the past and today.
 It even helps to anticipate tomorrow’s events.

-The Historpedia entries are organized by the history forces that influence them.
+The Historpedia entries are organized by the dominant history forces that influenced them.
 Individual people, events, and movements are propelled by forces larger than them.
-While historians have different lists of these, the following are the most common forces that serve as a catalyst for change.
+While historians have different lists of these history forces, the following are the most common forces that serve as a catalyst for change.
 Often the same person or event may have history forces that encourage or inhibit change.
 This helps explain the complex and often contradictory nature of historical events.

 Click on one of the history forces listed below or in the left-hand column.
 A new web page will appear containing web links to Historpedia entries most influenced by that history force.
 The students may also identify other history forces that had a secondary influence as well.

 1. Politics and government.
 The organized systems that are used to rule a people impact not only their own people, but also of other peoples.
 This factor also includes wars which result from political decisions by the nation's leaders.